Edéhzhíe Protected Area

 The protection of Edéhzhíe stemmed from the initiative and desire of the Dehcho First Nations (DFN) to protect a fundamental part of their traditional territory and culture.
 Edéhzhíe became an Indigenous Protected and Conserved Area in 2018.
 Edéhzhíe was designated a Dehcho Protected Area under Dehcho law in July, 2018.
 On October 11, 2018, the Dehcho First Nations Grand Chief and the Government of Canada signed the Edéhzhíe Agreement.
 By signing the Edéhzhíe Agreement, these two parties agreed to establish Edéhzhíe together, and to work together permanently to protect Edéhzhíe.

-Complementing the IPCA designation, Edéhzhíe will be designated a National Wildlife Area (NWA) in 2020, under federal authority.
+Complementing the IPCA designation, Edéhzhíe is designated as a National Wildlife Area.
 NWAs are protected and managed according to the Wildlife Area Regulations under the Canada Wildlife Act.

 Management

-The Dehcho First Nations and the Government of Canada will co-manage Edéhzhíe Protected Area.
+The Dehcho First Nations and the Government of Canada will co-manage Edéhzhíe NWA.
 Under the 2018 Edéhzhíe Agreement, these parties agreed to act in the best interests of Edéhzhíe, and to both be responsible for its management and operation.

 There will be a jointly appointed Edéhzhíe Management Board.
 This board will make management decisions by consensus.
 The consensus decision-making process has its origins in Indigenous society and culture.
 All decisions will be consistent with: